skutnii/easyasync/README.md

 # easyswift

 This is a library of some useful Swift code I wrote initially in the context of a test task for a job interview.
-In the process, i developed a couple of interesting solutions to common iOS programming problems.
+In the process, i developed a couple of interesting solutions to common programming problems.
+The code works for both iOS and OS X.

 Then I have extracted the things that I feel make life a lot easier into this package.

 Current version is, 0.1.0.

 Features in 0.1.0:
-+ Promises thoroughly documented (see the specification at doc/Promise.md) and unit tested.
++ promises thoroughly documented (see the specification at doc/Promise.md) and unit tested;
-+ Fetch undocumented but useful.
++ Fetch undocumented but useful;
-+ JSQ in its embryonic state.
++ JSQ in its embryonic state;
++ Observable somewhat usable.

 ## Usage tips